MSHA Part 48 – Get the 5000-23 Certification

 Can the miner then lose that status as an “experienced miner” by being away from mining for a while?

 No. Once a miner has received new miner training and has accumulated 12 months of mining experience, MSHA considers that miner to be experienced for life for training purposes.
-If the miner is away from mining for more than 36 months after receiving new miner training, and before accumulating 12 months of mining experience, the new rule requires that miner to repeat new miner training.
+If the miner is away from mining for more than 36 months after receiving new miner training, and before accumulating 12 months of mining experience, the new rule requires that the miner to repeat new miner training.
 After taking new miner training the miner will then have another 36 months in which to finish accumulating the 12 months of mining experience needed to be an “experienced miner” for training purposes.

 LEARN MORE

-ON–DEMAND – CONTACT US FOR SCHEDULES
+ONDEMAND – CALL US AT: (760) 880-0052 FOR SCHEDULES

 PART 48 A New Miner Underground in Metal and Non-Metal Mines

 A 32-hour New Miner Safety Training is required.
 Underground mining means mining carried out beneath the surface utilizing shafts, tunnels, or other underground openings.
-Underground mining means all human-made excavations below the surface of the ground through shafts or adits to explore for, develop, or produce valuable minerals.
+Underground mining means all human-made excavations below the surface of the ground through shafts or tunnels to explore for, develop, or produce valuable minerals.
 It will cover courses that are more specific to hazards and risks in this mining environment like Mine Gases and Rock Bolting.

-ON–DEMAND – CONTACT US FOR SCHEDULES
+ONDEMAND – CALL US AT: (760) 880-0052 FOR SCHEDULES

-ON-SITE
+ON-SITE TRAINING

 TRAINING AT GREEN RIVER, WYOMING